 Accurate: “Our bike tires offer 30% longer tread life than our top competitors.”

-Provided the theoretical company in this example had data to support the second claim, you can see why leaning on stats and facts is better than talking yourself up.
+Assuming the company in this example had data to support the second claim, you can see why leaning on stats and facts is better than talking yourself up.
 One is likely to turn readers off, and the other offers proof that their tires really are the best option.

 36. Include Stats and Data When Possible

-- Showing proof of your claims.
-Numbers provided by data and research lend content a sense of authoritativeness.
+Showing proof of your claims.
+Data and research give content authority.

-- Grabbing your audience’s attention.
-For each of the reasons stated above, stats can help capture reader's interest while they’re perusing search results or skimming their social media feeds.
+Grabbing your audience’s attention.
+For each of the reasons stated above, stats can help capture a reader's interest while they’re browsing search results or skimming their social media feeds.

-- Find studies from other companies online.
+Studies from other companies online.
 Brands often write posts about their own research findings.
-Leverage them to support your own content (just make sure to cite your sources and give them credit).
+Leverage them to support your own content — just make sure to give them credit.

-- Run your own test.
+Your own product tests.
 If you’re trying a new tactic or project, record your progress and track your performance.
 For example, if you’re marketing lawnmowers, you might try devising a new way to sharpen mower blades.
-You could then track how long it took to mow an acre of grass with dull blades, versus sharp blades with your new process.
+You could then track how long it took to mow an acre of grass with dull blades versus sharp blades with your new process.
 You could then give it a headline like, “How to Mow Your Lawn 67% Faster With Sharper Mower Blades.”
-Speaking as a homeowner with limited free time, that’s something I’d probably read.

 37. Learn Basic HTML

-- Manually correct formatting issues in WordPress.
+Manually correcting formatting issues in WordPress.
 Something doesn’t look right?
-Instead of swearing and throwing your keyboard, you can fix it yourself.
+Go into HTML mode and fix it yourself.

-- Better format content for SEO.
-This mainly entails using correct header tags (such as H2 and H3 tags), which are important for SEO (as well as visual consistency).
+Formatting content for SEO more effectively.
+This mainly entails using correct header tags (such as H2 and H3 tags), which are important for SEO and visual consistency.